DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Chakravartty, P. ‘Rebranding Development Communications in Emergent India’, *Nordicom Review* 33 (Special Issue) (2012): 65-76.

 Coalition.
-‘The Coalition's Policy for E-Government and the Digital Economy’, Canberra, 2013.
+‘The Coalition’s Policy for E-Government and the Digital Economy’, Canberra, 2013.

 Commonwealth of Australia.
 ‘Budget Paper No. 2: Expense Measures: A New